thescientist13/angular2-typescript-poc/README.md

 ## Overview
 This project is intended to be a POC for Angular2 and TypeScript built on top of some new and current JavaScript build tools.
+It is built off of the Angular2 5 minute quick start [tutorial][].
 Specific objectives include:

 - Use [Angular2][]
 - Use [TypeScript][]